silnrsi/wstr/src/content/docs/topics/fonts/python-tools.md

 ## FontParts

-FontParts is a Python API for programmatically creating and editing parts of fonts during the type design process, and it is application-independent to allow scripts to be portable across multiple applications.
+FontParts is a python API for programmatically creating and editing parts of fonts during the type design process, and it is application-independent to allow scripts to be portable across multiple applications.

 Some of the Pysilfont scripts use FontParts as an alternative to the built-in UFO object library.